Today's Delight

 Calories: 297kcal | Carbohydrates: 56g | Protein: 5g | Fat: 5g | Saturated Fat: 1g | Cholesterol: 2mg | Sodium: 605mg | Potassium: 144mg | Fiber: 1g | Vitamin A: 710IU | Vitamin C: 7.5mg | Calcium: 42mg | Iron: 1.1mg

 You can use Royal or Tilda Basmati rice.
 I have used both and like it.
-You many use other brands.
+You can use other brands.

 When cooking rice it is the crust that forms at the bottom of the pot.
 There is a technique in achieving this.
 It is not the same as burnt rice.
 The rice on the fork is the tahdig.